 I was recently watching the incredible story about Norwegian native Magnus Carlsen’s journey to become the #1 World Chess Champion.
 Ever since he was a child, he relied on his intuition to guide his brilliant chess moves.
-During one scene, when he was clearly feeling the pressure of a small mob of adults staring down his every move, his father commented that his mind was blocking his intuition.
-He began to doubt himself, unable to hear or trust his gut feelings.
+During one scene, when he was clearly feeling the pressure of a small mob of adults staring down his every move, his father noticed that his mind was blocking his intuition.
+Magnus began to doubt himself, unable to hear or trust his gut feelings.
 That time, Magnus lost the game.

 The way Magnus relies on his intuition, while also utilizing his wits, beautifully exemplifies how to use the best of both worlds.
 We don’t need to rely heavily on just intuition, or just wit.
 When we use both, we build confidence in all of our abilities.
 When Magnus used both, he became a world champion!

 5 ways to stop ignoring your intuition and get in the zone

 1. Pursue your passion.
 When you’re passionate about something, and practice your skills, you’re more likely to be tuned into whatever it is that you’re doing.
 For example, if you are an animal lover and devote yourself to working with animals, you will most likely begin to sense their feelings and deepen your communication.
 If you work with people, you may find yourself becoming more perceptive about their personalities, and energy levels.
 If you are into sports, you may sense what feels right while in the game, and act instinctively.
 An artist may intuitively choose materials or colors, having a feeling what would work.
 Intuition develops from practice tuning into things.
 Whatever you’re naturally interested in will be the easiest way to start working with your intuition.